camcast04/checkers/README.md

 ### Stretch Goals:

+[✅] Make the game resizable

-[✅] Players can move pieces
+[✅] Players can move pieces (only diagonally)

-[✅] Players can capture pieces
+[✅] Players can capture pieces (jumping over opponents piece)

-[✅] Players can pieces will be king-ed when they reach the opposite size
+[✅] Player's pieces will be king-ed when they reach the opposite side

-[✅] message indicating what player is currently active
+[✅] message indicating what player is currently active (whose turn it is)

-[✅] players toggle back and forth automatically
+[✅] players toggle back and forth after each move

 [ ] Winner is declared when game is over